 If you are in an airgapped environment, deliver the installer to the master node in an alternate manner, and proceed with the

 cdsteps in the same fashion.

-Run the Anaconda preflight system check on the master node:
+Run the Gravity pre-installation system check for the master node:

 Create a file named

 <HOSTNAME>with the fully-qualified domain name (FQDN) of the host server:

 apiVersion: v1 kind: ConfigMap metadata: name: anaconda-enterprise-install data: values: | hostname: <HOSTNAME>